Romesh Chunder Dutt: Pre-retirement

 He entered the Indian Civil Service as an assistant magistrate of Alipur in 1871.
 A famine in Meherpur district of Nadia in 1874 and another in Dakhin Shahbazpur (Bhola District) in 1876, followed by a disastrous cyclone, required emergency relief and economic recovery operations, which Dutt managed successfully.
 He served as administrator for Backerganj, Mymensingh, Burdwan, Donapur, and Midnapore.
 He became Burdwan's District Officer in 1893, Commissioner (offtg.) of Burdwan Division in 1894, and Divisional Commissioner (offtg.) for Orissa in 1895.
 Dutt was the first Indian to attain the rank of divisional commissioner.

 Post-retirement

 Dutt retired from the ICS in 1897.
 In 1898 he returned to England as a lecturer in Indian History at University College, London where he completed his famous thesis on economic nationalism.
 He returned to India as dewan of Baroda State, a post he had been offered before he left for Britain.
 He was extremely popular in Baroda where the king, Maharaja Sayajirao Gaekwad III, along with his family members and all other staff members used to call him ‘Babu Dewan’, as a mark of personal respect.
 In 1907, he also became a member of the Royal Commission on Indian Decentralisation.

 Politics

-He was president of the Indian National Congress in 1899.
+He was the president of Indian National Congress in 1899.
 He was also a member of the Bengal Legislative Council.